Quick Start — Set Up ThreatSync

 The Device Settings page opens.

-3. To automatically enable ThreatSync for any new Fireboxes or access points you allocate to the account in WatchGuard Cloud, select the check box next to the device type.
+5. To automatically enable ThreatSync for any new devices you allocate to the account in WatchGuard Cloud, select the corresponding check box for Fireboxes and Access Points.

-4. To specify which Fireboxes or access points send data to and receive actions from ThreatSync, clear or select the check boxes next to the Firebox or access point names.
+6. To specify which specific Fireboxes and access points send data to and receive actions from ThreatSync, clear or select check boxes next to the Firebox and access point names.

 Screenshot of ThreatSync Device Settings page